-The Board will provide progress reports to each meeting of the Council.
+The Board will provide progress reports to each meeting of the Council and make recommendations for redesign.
+It will also inform the budget process as it is considered by the Council.

 Membership

 The Board is made up of 16 Elected Members as per the formula for political balance and 2 representatives of Trade Unions selected by Trade Unions.